 Overview The Donald Campbell papers document the principal activities of Campbell's life and his career as a professor of psychology whose research focused on scientific inquiry, which he explored in methodological treatises on field research and research design.
 Campbell taught at Northwestern from 1953-1979.
 The bulk of the collection dates between 1947 and 1996 and includes biographical files, correspondence and subject files, papers and lectures.

-Abstract This series consists largely of correspondence, memoranda, and reports on various matters concerning the internal functioning of the Department of Psychology and its relationships with the University and the College of Arts and Sciences.
+Abstract Correspondence, memoranda, and reports on various matters concerning the internal functioning of Northwestern University's Department of Psychology, and its relationships with the University and the College of Arts and Sciences.
 The records span the period 1947 through 1982, with the great bulk dating between 1967 and 1975.

 Abstract This series consists of correspondence, memoranda, reports, and forms related to the budget of the Department of Psychology.
 It is arranged in four categories: general budget and payroll files (1947-51, 1965-77); monthly budget statements (1973-78); budget-related correspondence with the Deans of the College of Arts and Sciences (1959-70); and materials relating to grants (1963-74).

 Abstract This series consists of personnel files for former members of the faculty of the Department of Psychology who were no longer associated with the Department as of 1981.
 Folders are arranged alphabetically by surname and include vitas, lists of publications, recruiting correspondence, letters of appointment, correspondence and memoranda on promotion and tenure decisions, and letters of resignation.
 Some folders also include correspondence on salaries, teaching loads, secretarial and research...